liuyuchenzh/y-state-machine/README.md

 })

 document.addEventListener('click', function handler(e) {
-  sm.edit()
+  sm.edit() // 'you are editing'
-  sm.edit()
+  sm.edit() // nothing happens
 })

-// will only print 'you are editing' once
 ```

-In the example above, you declare a simple state machine called `YourStateMachine`。
+In the example above, you declare a simple state machine called `YourStateMachine`.

 It extends the base class of `StateMachine` and has two methods: `edit` and `onedit`.